-More impressive and important than the beautiful story that Moonlight wants to tell is the elegant and delicate way that it does that
+More impressive and important than the beautiful story that Moonlight wants to tell is the elegant and delicate way it does it

 Directed by Barry Jenkins.
 Screenplay by Barry Jenkins.
 Story by Tarell Alvin McCraney.
 Based on “In Moonlight Black Boys Look Blue,” by Tarell Alvin McCraney.
 Starring Trevante Rhodes, Ashton Sanders, Alex R. Hibbert, André Holland, Jharrel Jerome, Jaden Piner, Naomie Harris, Mahershala Ali, Janelle Monáe and Patrick Decile.

 Barry Jenkins is a director who deeply understands the language of cinema.
 After watching his beautiful film Moonlight a second time in less than three days, I must admit I was left even more impressed.
-In only his second feature-length film, Jenkins surprises us with the sensitive and refined way he has chosen to tell a relatively simple story, bathing his narrative in gorgeous tones of blue that mainly serve to reflect the main character’s feelings and the sad universe where he lives.
-The result he achieves is a work of immense poetic beauty – and another proof of the visual power of narrative.
-Like the great late critic Roger Ebert used to say, it doesn’t matter so much what story you want to tell but rather how you tell it.
+In only his second feature film, Jenkins surprises us with the sensitive and refined way he has chosen to tell a relatively simple story, bathing his narrative in gorgeous tones of blue that mainly serve to reflect the protagonist’s feelings and the sad universe he inhabits.
+The result he achieves is a work of immense poetic beauty and another proof of the visual power of narrative.
+As the late, great critic Roger Ebert used to say, it doesn’t matter so much what story you want to tell but rather how you tell it.

 Based on the semi-autobiographical play In Moonlight Black Boys Look Blue by Tarell Alvin McCraney, the film (made with a budget of only $1.5 million) is divided into three chapters (or acts) that set out to chronicle the bleak life of African-American Chiron as he grows up in the crime-ridden neighborhood of Liberty City in Miami, deals with his crack-addicted mother and falls prey to constant bullying while discovering his own homosexuality.
 The story reflects the childhood of both Jenkins and McCraney, who grew up in the public housing complex of Liberty Square in the same neighborhood and also had mothers who were drug addicts.

-We see the sale of drugs on the streets and a police car siren can be heard at a close distance.
-Being a meek young boy in such a place can be real hard.
+We see the sale of drugs on the streets, and a police car siren can be heard at a close distance.
+Being a meek young boy in such a place can be really hard.
 When he reaches adolescence, Chiron (now played by Ashton Sanders, exceptional) looks even skinnier and more fragile, as if he is about to break at any moment.
-His eyes carry the sadness of the world and the other boys pick on him, clearly because they notice he is gay.
-Being gay in this place is also really hard.
-“I cry so much, sometimes I feel like Imma just turn into drops,” he admits, in one the most painful moments.
+His eyes carry the sadness of the world, and the other boys pick on him, clearly because they notice he is gay.
+Being gay in this place is also hard.
+“I cry so much, sometimes I feel like Imma just turn into drops,” he admits, in one the most painful scenes.
 Like all mothers, Paula knows that he is gay and going to suffer for who he is.

-This brings me to what makes Moonlight so special.
-Not only it tells a beautiful story that must be told, but the way it does so is elegant and sophisticated, with elaborate camera movements and an organic use of the color blue in almost every scene to mirror the character’s feelings (both in the cinematography and art direction).
-There is a delicate kiss scene on a beach, for instance, that is tinted in blue under the moonlight, and it looks gorgeous, like pure visual poetry.
-Likewise, the editing is stupendous, translating Chiron’s emotional stress in scenes that use a nervous camera and abrupt cuts – which also interrupt certain moments of tenderness that almost feel intrusive in a sad story like this.
+What makes Moonlight so special is not just the fact that it tells a beautiful story that deserves to be told, but the way it does so is elegant and sophisticated, with elaborate camera movements and an organic use of the color blue in almost every scene to mirror the character’s feelings (both in the cinematography and art direction).
+There is a delicate kiss scene on a beach, for instance, that is tinted in blue under the moonlight and looks gorgeous, like pure visual poetry.
+Likewise, the editing is stupendous and translates Chiron’s emotional stress in scenes that use a nervous camera and abrupt cuts — which also interrupt certain moments of tenderness that feel almost intrusive in a sad story like this.